 Below are additional suggested sections that you may include on your poster:

 Please work with your mentor or adviser on the creation of your poster.

-This type of presentation is new to the showcase.
-You must include a multimedia supplement to your application but it does not have to be a video.
-This is a space for you to creatively represent your research and disseminate your findings in non-traditional ways.
-You will also be judged in a separate category from the poster sessions.
+You may include a multimedia supplement to your application, but it does not have to be a video.
+This is a space for you to creatively represent your research and disseminate your findings in non-traditional ways, if you desire.